Zozman/pledge-coinbase/README.md

 - [Coinbase API and PHP Library](https://github.com/coinbase/coinbase-php) (Requires API Key With "Buttons" Privledge)
 - [Embed.ly API and jQuery Library](https://github.com/embedly/embedly-jquery) (Requires API Key)

+## Compatibility
+Pledge has been tested and has shown to work on the following browsers:
+- Internet Explorer 10
+- Firefox
+- Google Chrome
+- Opera
+- Safari
+- Mobile Safari For iOS (Note: Flash Embeded Media Will Not Show)

 ## Usage
 To use Pledge, first put the following into the header of your HTML file:
 ```html